Eggar's School: Grammar school

 Between 1640 - 1975 entrance to the Grammar School was largely based on the results of the eleven-plus examination.
 Pupils from other schools were able to transfer to the Sixth Form at the Grammar School after their O-levels (GCSE) though many chose to go to the Technical Colleges in Petersfield, Winchester, Farnborough and Guildford.
 This school occupied a site at Anstey Road, Alton until 1969, when it moved to a new site on London Road, Holybourne, Alton.

 Comprehensive school

 In 1975 the school became a comprehensive school, accessible to all children from the area.

 Academy

 The school converted to academy status on 1 September 2012.

 Current site

 The current site for Eggar's School has been used since 1969.

-The earlier, partly 18th century, building is still standing and was retained for use by Eggars in the 1970s and then Amery Hill in the 1980s and has now been converted into flats.
+The earlier, partly 18th century, building is still standing and was retained for use by Eggars in the 1970s and then Amery Hill School in the 1980s and has now been converted into flats.

 There are approximately 900 students currently on roll.